Carpathian lynx: Description

-The Carpathian lynx is quite large compared to other cat species.
+The Carpathian lynx is quite large compared to other feline species.
 They have lengthy legs, large paws, bob tails, cheek hair forming a facial ruff, and tall ears with noticeable black tufts.
 Like other lynx subspecies, Carpathian lynxes have big, furry paws which hit the ground with a spreading toe movement, allowing them to walk above the snow.
 Their thick fur protects them from cold during winters.
 They have soft fur, which has denser amounts of spots than other lynx subspecies.
 Individual Carpathian lynxes have different patterns of spots, which allows researchers to identify them more easily on camera.

 Distribution and habitat

 Carpathian lynxes can be found in Northern Italy and the Balkans, particularly in the Carpathian mountain ranges.

 Ecology and behavior

-Carpathian lynxes are not fast runners compared to other cat species, and instead rely on ambush attacks to kill their prey.
+Carpathian lynxes are not fast runners compared to other feline species, and instead rely on ambush attacks to kill their prey.
 They are solitary creatures, avoiding humans and only coming together to breed.